 Edna is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 5,792 people and two constituent neighborhoods, Edna is the 341st largest community in Texas.

-Edna is a blue-collar town, with 38.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Edna is a blue-collar town, with 43.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Edna is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Edna who work in office and administrative support (15.43%), sales jobs (8.91%), and teaching (6.34%).
+There are especially a lot of people living in Edna who work in office and administrative support (15.12%), sales jobs (6.63%), and food service (6.36%).

 Edna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Edna is a very ethnically-diverse city.
+Edna is an extremely ethnically-diverse city.
 The people who call Edna home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Edna, accounting for 43.17% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Edna residents report their race to be White, followed by Black or African-American.
-Edna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.40% of the city’s residents.
-Important ancestries of people in Edna include Irish, English, Czech, and Welsh.
+Important ancestries of people in Edna include Irish, English, French , and Czech.

 The most common language spoken in Edna is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Chinese.